randicrews/drink-x-gif/README.md

 - JAVASCRIPT

 ## TAKEAWAY
 Through building this app, I experimented with using fetched data to fetch more data from web APIs.
-I also had a lot of fun displaying that data in the DOM by adding the gifs to a coctail glass to match the theme.
+I also had a lot of fun displaying that data in the DOM by adding the gifs to a cocktail glass to match the theme.